TFlatters27/faceRecog/README.md

 ---

-<p align="center">This program uses machine learning and neural networks for facial recognition and facial tracking programmed in Python.
+<p align="center">This program uses machine learning and neural networks for facial recognition, facial tracking and expression evaluation programmed in Python.
     <br>
 </p>